OpenMoonRay/openmoonray-docs/docs/scene-classes/geometry/RdlMeshGeometry.md

         default: &lt;scene_rdl2.__scene_rdl2__.IntVector object at ...&gt;

-        <p class="jekyll-theme-minimal scene-class-attr-comment">List of indices for each corner vertex with an assigned sharpness.</p>
+        <p class="scene-class-attr-comment">List of indices for each corner vertex with an assigned sharpness.</p>

     </p>